formkit/docs-content/inputs/repeater.md

 ## Custom controls

 With FormKit's repeater, you are not restricted to our default controls.
-You can manipulate the repeater anyway you want:
+You can manipulate the repeater in anyway you want:

 <example
 name="Repeater"